GoogleChrome/web.dev/src/site/content/en/blog/browser-level-lazy-loading-for-cmss/index.md

-Contrary to previous JavaScript-based solutions, [browsers approach this conservatively](/browser-level-image-lazy-loading/#distance-from-viewport-thresholds) and furthermore can fine-tune their approach based on real-world heuristics in the field, minimizing the impact, so native lazy-loading should be safe to adopt by CMS platforms.
+Contrary to previous JavaScript-based solutions, [browsers approach this conservatively](/browser-level-image-lazy-loading/#distance-from-viewport-thresholds) and furthermore can fine-tune their approach based on real-world heuristics in the field, minimizing the impact, so browser-level lazy-loading should be safe to adopt by CMS platforms.

 {% Aside %}